Cultural impact of Star Wars: Other

 After Disney acquired Star Wars, they opened Galaxy's Edge, a Star Wars-themed area, in both Disneyland and Disney World in May 2019 and August 2019, respectively.
 Notable attractions include the Millennium Falcon and Oga's Cantina.

-"Star Wars bar" has entered the English language vernacular meaning a less than desirable bar or pub.
-This is because the "Mos Eisley Cantina", and the events depicted therein during the original Star Wars film, is a sufficiently well known cultural reference for the term to have become useful in everyday conversation.
+"Star Wars bar" has entered the English language vernacular meaning a less desirable bar or pub.
+This is because the "Mos Eisley Cantina", and the events depicted therein during the original Star Wars film, is a well known cultural reference for the term to have become useful in everyday conversation.

 In 2023, a Judge in the Akron Municipal Court announced that he would be officiating Star Wars-themed weddings on the 4th of May 2023.
-The celebrations included Star Wars: A New Hope in the background and Star Wars-inspired vows.
+The celebrations included Star Wars: A New Hope in the background and Star Wars–inspired vows.